r-pufky/docs/docs/app/cli/app_bundles.md

     required to be used.

 ## [AppImage][b]
-AppImage is preferred but requires special setup for containers.
+AppImage is highly preferred over all other bundles.
+These tend to be the smallest, and allow extraction to run directly in limited environments.

 ``` bash
 # AppImages just need to be downloaded and set executable.